JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2025.md

 : This class was removed from the Kotlin compiler and is no longer available.

 `org.jetbrains.kotlin.ir.builders.TranslationPluginContext` class removed
-: This class from Kotlin compiler was removed and should not be used anymore.
+: This class was removed from the Kotlin compiler and is no longer available.